jaguar017/project-ideas/README.md

 </h2>
 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
 Hacktoberfest is open to everyone in the global community!

-All that one must do is contribute to any open source project and open atleast 4 pull request between October 1 and October 31.
+All that one must do is contribute to any open source project and send atleast 4 pull request between October 1 and October 31.
 It can be any project and you can contribute in any way possible.
-It can be a be a bug fix, improvement,feature addition  or even a documentation change!
+It can be a bug fix, improvement,feature addition  or even a documentation change!
 And win a T-Shirt and awesome stickers :star_struck:.

 [Registration Link](https://hacktoberfest.digitalocean.com/)